Misza13/carrot/README.md

  - List mods whose file is missing (disabled or not)
  - List mods whose file is corrupted (MD5 hash does not match the published one)

+## `list` - display list of installed mods

+To see the complete list of installed mods use:

+    carrot list

+This will not only list all mods installed according to `mods.json` but will also display a status of each:
+ - whether file is present or missing,
+ - whether it's `.disabled` or not,
+ - whether MD5 checksum is correct.

 ## `enable` and `disable` - enable/disable mods

 To enable a mod, use